 Furthermore, data-driven absence management will empower line managers to take objective decisions without unnecessarily medicalising absence management.
 Line managers play an important role when it comes to effectively manage absence, with the right training and data tools line managers can spot the early warning signs of potential problems and offer support before matters escalate.

-A Proactive Approach leans on OH where medical input is needed
+Proactive Approachs lean on OH where medical input is needed

 The Admin-led Day-1 absence reporting aligned with proactive Occupational Health (OH) support provides employers with a holistic approach.
-The live data allows employers to identify the top reasons for lost working time and act accordingly as per company absence policies, while the OH support will help with definitive advice on employee fitness to work should this be required.
+The live data allows employers to identify the top reasons for lost working time.
+This lets managers act accordingly as per company absence policies, while the OH support will help with definitive advice on employee fitness to work should this be required.
 A recent CIPD report suggests that HR regards Occupational Health (OH) services as one of the most effective methods of addressing long-term health conditions and absence in their organisation.

-A registered general nurse will not have this knowledge and has limited experience in dealing with the work-related implications of complex conditions.
-Their role is to offer advice to the employee, not to help line managers offer employees the right level of support.
+A registered general nurse will not have this knowledge.
+They may also have limited experience in dealing with the work-related implications of complex conditions.
+Their role is to offer advice to the employee.
+It’s not to help line managers offer employees the right level of support.
 Honeydew’s view is to save the employer’s money at the point of registration by not duplicating NHS primary care services for all staff.
 Instead, this money can be better spent getting specialist advice on the 20% of absences, that do require medical input.

 How Can Honeydew Absence Management Software Help?